 - Wasnt too complicated

-- Most importantly: Held my
+- Most importantly: Held my daughter’s attention!

 So I came up with a list of middle school science fair projects that I knew she would love, and her pick her favorite.
 This list of 20 Science Fair Project ideas is a great starting place if your kids have a science fair coming up.

-Middle School Science Fair Projects
+Science Fair Projects For Middle School

 This tutorial on how to make magnetic slime is the perfect science fair project for all those little slime lovers out there.
 They can make this recipe to show off to all their friends and use it to explain how magnets work.